cemolcay/SizeClasser/README.md

 }
 ```

-Also you can use `SizeClasser.isiPadPro` to detect 12.9" iPad Pro if you want to layout your views more specificly.
+Also you can use `SizeClasser.isiPadPro` to detect 12.9" iPad Pro if you want to layout your views more specifically.

 #### Note on `traitCollectionDidChange:previousTraitCollection` function:
 This function only get called if `traitCollection` changes.
 If you are on iPad, either portrait or landscape mode, it won't change 1/3 split view to 2/3 split view transitions.
 iOS calculates them both `compact width regular height` mode.
-So, I recommend to use `viewDidLayoutSubviews:` function to detect split view changes specificly.
+So, I recommend to use `viewDidLayoutSubviews:` function to detect split view changes specifically.
 ![alt tag](https://github.com/cemolcay/SizeClasser/blob/master/split.png?raw=true)